inkscribe-org/chatherine/backend/README.md

-# **Chathy – Text‑to‑Train AI for Small Business**
+# **Chatherine – Text‑to‑Train AI for Small Business**

-Chathy is an enterprise‑grade, self‑maintaining AI assistant built specifically for small business owners who don’t have time for dashboards, knowledge base editors, or manual chatbot configuration.
+Chatherine is an enterprise‑grade, self‑maintaining AI assistant built specifically for small business owners who don't have time for dashboards, knowledge base editors, or manual chatbot configuration.
-With Chathy, business owners update their customer‑facing AI the same way they talk to their customers—by simply sending a text message.
+With Chatherine, business owners update their customer‑facing AI the same way they talk to their customers—by simply sending a text message.

 ---

 ## **🚀 Elevator Pitch**

-Chathy is the first “Text‑to‑Train” business assistant.
+Chatherine is the first “Text‑to‑Train” business assistant.
-Small business owners update their AI by texting it directly through SMS or WhatsApp (e.g., *“We’re closed this Friday for a private event”*), and Chathy instantly updates its logic, schedule, and responses—automatically and securely—powered by Google Gemini AI and Watson Orchestrate.
+Small business owners update their AI by texting it directly through SMS or WhatsApp (e.g., *“We’re closed this Friday for a private event”*), and Chatherine instantly updates its logic, schedule, and responses—automatically and securely—powered by Google Gemini AI and Watson Orchestrate.

 ---